rakaardiansyah/rakaardiansyah/README.md

 ---

 ## 🚀 About Me
-- 🌱 I'm a tech enthusiast with background in UI/UX Design and Front-end Dev.
+- I'm a tech enthusiast with background in UI/UX Design and Front-end Dev.
-- 💬 I have also written a Tutorial Blog >> <a href="https://infogabut.blogspot.co.id" target="_blank">Web infogabut
+- 🌱 How to reach me on website <a href="https://rakaardiansyah.my.id" target="_blank">Web rakaardiansyah.my.id</a> and <a href="https://dribbble.com/rakaardiansyah"
-- 🌱 How to reach me on website <a href="https://rakaardiansyah.my.id" target="_blank">Web rakaardiansyah.my.id</a> and <a href="https://dribbble.com/rakaardiansyah" target="_blank">Dribbble Rakaardiansyah</a>
+- 💬 I have also written a Tutorial Blog >> <a href="https://infogabut.blogspot.co.id" target="_blank">Web infogabuttarget="_blank">Dribbble Rakaardiansyah</a>
 - 📫 Follow my Social Media IG <a href="https://www.instagram.com/infogtech.id" target="_blank">@infogtech.id</a>
 - 📫 Email: <a href="https://mail.google.com/mail?authuser=raka.devproject@gmail.com#all/1567f47dd61869df" target="_blank">raka.devproject@gmail.com</a>